luxonis/Factory-calibration-DepthAI/README.md

 ## Overview
 This package contains two ROS workspace one is for depthai capture and calibration node and another is for Interbotix ViperX 300 Robot Arm 6DOF ([KIT-VIPX300-6DOF](https://www.trossenrobotics.com/viperx-300-robot-arm-6dof.aspx)) arm bot control using moveit.

+This repository contains the charuco board used in this calibration setup

 The reason for two workspace is because we need python3 for depthai and python2 for interbotix moveit interface provided by interbotix [here](https://github.com/Interbotix/interbotix_ros_arms/tree/melodic).

 ![DepthAI Automated Calibration Example](https://user-images.githubusercontent.com/32992551/103242234-c0ee1700-4912-11eb-881e-93b6a6843afe.jpg)